It's a Family Affair-We'll Settle It Ourselves: History

 Ostrovsky was working on The Bankrupt all through 1847 and 1848.
 By the end of 1849 it has been finished.
 Ostrovsky's first audience was his University friend Alexey Pisemsky.
 He also met the now famous actor Prov Sadovsky who, much impressed, started to recite the play to his literary friends in Moscow.
-In the summer Ostrovsky read the play at Mikhail Katkov's in Merzlyakovsky Lane where another Moscow University professor, I.V.Belyaev was also present.
+In the summer Ostrovsky read the play at Mikhail Katkov's in Merzlyakovsky Lane where another Moscow University professor, Ilya Belyaev, was also present.
 Both Ostrovsky and Sadovsky started to receive invitations to the houses of Moscow cultural elite (Nikolai and Karolina Pavlovs, Alexander Veltman, professors Stepan Shevyryov and Mikhail Pogodin, at Meshchersky's and Sheremetyev's, even in the astronomer Alexander Drashusov's observatory where they became frequent guests since the autumn of 1849.
 Ivan Goncharov, who was in Moscow on his way from Saint Petersburg to Simbirsk, has heard the Bankrupt, liked it a lot and advised Ostrovsky to send the play to Krayevsky's Otechestvennye Zapiski.
 The author decided against it, still hoping to get the censorship permission first.

 In November 1849 Sadovsky read the play at the house of Countess Rostopchina who called it "our Russian Tartuffe" and expressed her delight with being the witness to "the birth of our own theatre literature."
 Rostopchina's opinion impressed Pogodin and he asked Nikolai Berg to invite Ostrovsky to his home.
 On December 3 Ostrovsky read the play to the audience which included Veltman, Lev Mei, the actor Shchepkin and, notably, Nikolai Gogol.
 The success was immense although at least one of the guests, Veltman, expressed his reservations, complaining about the duration of the event.

 The play was published in the March (No. 6) issue of Moskvityanin under the new title It's a Family Affair-We'll Settle It Ourselves and made Ostrovsky famous in Moscow.
 "The Bankrupt caused furor in the city," Moskvityanin editor-in-chief Mikhail Pogodin wrote in a diary on March 20, four days after the No.6 issue of the magazine came out.
 Governor Zakrevsky himself supported the play's theatrical production.
 Then the situation changed.